-There is room for many more Statistics Notes from us and co-authors.
+There is room for many more educational articles such as Statistics Notes from us and coauthors.
 We have made little impression on our list of potential topics.
 There is nothing original about our Statistics Notes, but this is surely the great thing about them.
 They are snippets of statistics offered in a place where those who might find them useful will see them and they can be repeated in other places for other audiences.
-Indeed, one of our Statistics Notes was republished verbatim in the Australian Veterinary Journal (Altman and Bland 1996).
-So if you meet a journal editor who is looking for something to fill up the odd corner, why not offer a series of statistics notes?
+Indeed, one of our Statistics Notes was republished verbatim in the Australian Veterinary Journal.
+[13] So if you meet a journal editor who is looking for something to fill up the odd corner, why not offer a series of statistics notes?
 We would suggest finding a congenial colleague with whom to write them.

 There is no shortage of world to conquer, either.
-Kilkenny et al (2009) reviewed 271 papers reporting laboratory animal experiments.
-They reported that most of the papers surveyed did not use randomization or blinding and that almost one third of the papers that used statistical methods did not describe them or present their results adequately.
-So a few series of statistics notes in journals where those papers were published could do a lot of good.
+A recent review of 271 papers reporting laboratory animal experiments reported that most of the papers surveyed did not use randomization or blinding and that almost one third of the papers that used statistical methods did not describe the methods used or present their results adequately.
+[14] So a few series of statistics notes in journals where those papers were published could do a lot of good.